mspncp/gosu-wiki/To Do.md

     * Mac: Add dead keys to TextInput
     * Mac: Use Core Text instead of ATSUI
   * Polish/deployment
-    * Make it possible to delete images while they are still referenced in the queue.
     * Assure that files from doxygen task are considered for packaging
     * Review: http://rubyforge.org/tracker/index.php?func=detail&aid=21405&group\_id=375&atid=1504
     * Make sure README and LICENSE are appropriately named in the Gem
-    * Make the wrapper's menu bar on OS X more complete
     * Now that the Rakefile works, stop doing every task every time (use file dependencies)
   * Make examples discoverable
   * Retry properly showing/hiding the mouse on OS X (immune to blocking main thread)
   * Mac OS: Mauszeiger wird im FS sichtbar bei Klick in obere linke Ecke: Warum?
-  * Re-introduce Async support
   * Look at http://slick.cokeandcode.com/index.php?entry=entry080426-213044
   * Experiment: resizing the window possible?
   * More alpha modes! http://www.adobe.com/devnet/pdf/pdfs/blend\_modes.pdf